XiansAiPlatform/XiansAi.PublicDocs/docs/n-encyclopedia/access-agents-via-websocket.md

 4. **Message Sending and Receiving**
    - Messages are sent using the SignalR connection's `SendInboundMessage` method
    - The application waits for a response before continuing
-   - When sending messages, use the following request structure:
+   - When sending messages, use the following request model:
    ```csharp
    public class SendMessageRequest
    {